Generative Hints: Experiments and Results

-To evaluate the robustness of our algorithm, we extended our experiments to a different domain and objective function by using the CheXpert dataset \citep{irvin2019chexpert}.
-CheXpert is a large-scale chest radiograph dataset collected from Stanford Hospital, containing 224,316 X-rays from 65,240 patients, annotated for 14 common thoracic pathologies as well as a "No Finding" category.
+To evaluate the robustness and generality of our approach, we extended our experiments to medical imaging using the CheXpert dataset \citep{irvin2019chexpert}.
+CheXpert is a large-scale chest radiograph dataset collected from Stanford Hospital, containing 224,316 X-rays from 65,240 patients, annotated for 14 common thoracic pathologies.
 For our experiments, we used 9 categories: No Finding, Enlarged Cardiomediastinum, Cardiomegaly, Lung Opacity, Pneumonia, Pleural Effusion, Pleural Other, Fracture, and Support Devices.
-Labels are automatically extracted from radiology reports using a rule-based NLP system, which assigns each observation as positive (1), negative (-1), or uncertain (0).
+Labels are automatically extracted from radiology reports using a rule-based NLP system.

-We trained a StyleGAN3 generative model on the full dataset at $256 \times 256$ resolution, achieving a FID of 4.38.
-We used $256 \times 256$ rather than $512 \times 512$ as done previously due to the model utilized taking in $256 \times 256$.
-Training used a batch size of 16, a generator learning rate of 0.0025, a discriminator learning rate of 0.001, and $\gamma = 8.0$.
-Adaptive discriminator augmentation was not applied, as the dataset size was large and many standard augmentations are inappropriate for X-ray images.

-For classification, we used a ResNet50, differing from the previously used transformer-based models.
-Both the classification and hint objectives (Definition~8) were optimized using MSE loss.
-Input images were $256 \times 256$ grayscale, normalized with ImageNet statistics, and the model used ImageNet-pretrained weights \citep{deng2009imagenet}.
-Training used a batch size of 64 with the Adam optimizer ($lr = 0.00001$, $\beta = (0.9, 0.999)$) for 5 epochs with a cosine annealing learning rate schedule.
-Data augmentation included translation and rotation, with factors uniformly sampled from 0–5\%.
-This setup optimized the baseline performance without hints.
-When applying generative hints, we used the same transformations as the hint with $\alpha=0.1$.
-Full results are reported in Table~3 where experiments were run for 5 seeds and the average is reported.

-Table~3 shows that on CheXpert, generative hints consistently improve performance across all pathologies, with an average improvement of \textbf{1.286 \% gain}.
-Furthermore, even under this different domain and objective function, generative hints outperform traditional data augmentation supervised learning.